HariSurayagari/Reinforcement-Learning-Agent-Learns-to-play-Checkers/README.md

 tually learning the game.
 In this paper, we will try applying reinforcement learning to develop an agent that will learn to play checkers.
-We will test its capability by letting the agent play an oppo- nent which makes either random moves or moves selected by an AI.
+We will test its capability by letting the agent play an opponent which makes either random moves or moves selected by an AI.